rajarahul12/RoboFriends/README.md

 # Updates

 1. Added Progessive WebApp functionalities.
 Visit https://rajarahul12.github.io/robofriends/ from your mobile and there will be a popup asking Add to Home Screen .
-Press it and now you can use it as a app.
+Press it and now you can use it as a mobile app.

 2. Added test using Jest,Enzyme and Snapshot Testing.